 All treatment recommendations should be made in consultation with your sleep physician.
 Once a treatment path that you can use consistently is chosen, we can then provide critical support for your efforts.
 If appliance therapy is selected, then it’s essential the right method and positioning are designed to precisely maintain your airway.

 LoveJoy Dentistry Can Help

-Dr. Alex Rouse, DDS, and his team at LoveJoy Dentistry deal with sleep apnea treatment on a regular basis.
+The team at LoveJoy Dentistry helps individuals with sleep apnea on a regular basis.
 We can provide a range of options including mouth guards, CPAP, as well as surgical options, if necessary.
 Therefore, no matter the severity of your sleep apnea, we can offer appropriate and effective treatment.
 Even if you don’t think you need sleep apnea treatment in Lucas, TX, a checkup cannot hurt.
 Call us today at 972.449.7411 to learn more about our sleep apnea treatment options.